Peter Abrahams: Death

 Abrahams was found dead at his home in Saint Andrew Parish, Jamaica, on 18 January 2017, aged 97.
 A forensic examination showed that Abrahams was a victim of foul play.
 A local 61-year-old man, Norman Tomlinson, was later charged with murder.
 Court proceedings began in March 2017 after a delay due to a lengthy power outage in the court house; and on 7 October 2018, having pleaded guilty to manslaughter, Tomlinson was jailed for seven years.

 Writing

-Peter Abrahams is one of South Africa's most prominent writers, his works dealing with political and social issues, especially with racism.
+Peter Abrahams was one of South Africa's most prominent writers, his works dealing with political and social issues, especially with racism.
 His novel Mine Boy (1946), one of the first works to bring him to critical attention, and his memoir Tell Freedom (1954) deal in part with apartheid.
 His other works include the story collection Dark Testament (1942) and the novels The Path of Thunder (1948, which inspired both a ballet of the same name and the opera Reiter der Nacht by Ernst Hermann Meyer), A Wreath for Udomo (1956), A Night of Their Own (1965), the Jamaica-set This Island Now (1966, the only one of his novels not set in Africa) and The View from Coyaba (1985).
 His memoir The Coyaba Chronicles was published in 2000.